schroederjan/udacity-dend-capstone-project/README.md

 ```

 4. Create the Config File for this Project
-The scripts used in this project will import the data base information from a private .cfg file for security reasons.
-To follow along please create your own file as follows:
+The scripts used in this project will import the database information from a private .cfg file for security reasons.
+To follow along please create your file as follows:
 ```bash
 #execute from your local machine (not EC2)
 nano dwh.cfg